harveypekar/mobile/docs/course.md

 ### Pitch

 You will write a pitch document for your app.
 A pitch is basically a proposal for something that needs to be made, and it aims to receive approval or funding.
 A common pitch is the "elevator pitch".
 This is a 30 second talk, meant to sell an idea for an app.
 Basically, you're trying to convince someone that your idea is good, often with the idea that it's worth investing in.
 Another would be a "statement of work", which propose any kind of work done by one company for another.
 This can be several pages, or several hundreds of pages.
 The proposal you will write lies somewhere at the short end.
-The minimum is one full page (A4).
-The limit of length would be 2 A4 pages.
+The minimum is one full page (A4). /* TODO add amount of words */ The limit of length would be 2 A4 pages.
 Your proposal should contain the following sections:

 #### Description